iotguy/proximiio-ionic-demo/README.md

 ```
   proximiio.setIDandAuthToken("YOUR_APP_KEY", "YOUR_AUTH_TOKEN", null, null);
 ```
+3. run npm install to install the required dependencies

-3. use "ionic run android --device" or "ionic run ios --device" to run the application on device.
+4. use "ionic run android --device" or "ionic run ios --device" to run the application on device.